Mohammad Ali Ale-Hashem: Biography

 He was active during the Iran-Iraq War, and possessed the educational degree of Hawzah at "level 4" (Doctoral).
 Likewise, he passed his Kharij-Feqh lessons (of Hawzah) in the classes of Iran's current supreme leader, Ali Khamenei.
 He was also the head of the "Political Ideological Organization of the Islamic Republic of Iran's Army" before being appointed the position of Vali-e-Faqih representative in East-Azerbaijan Province and Tabriz Imam-Jom'ah.

 Personal life

 Ale-Hashem was born on 18 August 1962.
 He had his education up to high school in his hometown, and afterwards moved to Qom for higher education at Hawzah.

 Death

-On 19 May 2024, a helicopter carrying Ale-Hashem, Iranian Foreign Minister Hossein Amir-Abdollahian and Iranian President Ebrahim Raisi crashed near the Azerbaijan–Iran border, killing all eight on board.
-He answered two phone calls after the crash, according to Gholamhossein Esmaili, who was aboard one of the helicopters in Raisi’s entourage.
+On 19 May 2024, a helicopter carrying Ale-Hashem, Iranian Foreign Minister Hossein Amir-Abdollahian and Iranian President Ebrahim Raisi crashed near the Azerbaijan–Iran border.
+He initially survived the crash and answered two phone calls, but died before the rescuers could arrive (all eight people on board were dead when the rescuers reached the site), according to Gholamhossein Esmaili, who was aboard one of the helicopters in Raisi's entourage.
 At a meeting of the Assembly of Experts on 21 May, a flower-ringed portrait of Ale-Hashem was placed on his seat.